 But why care about this now?
 Why not wait a few years?
-In one way AI and automation is just another set of capabilities.
+In one way AI and automation are just another set of capabilities.
 But also different.
 The speed of innovation in this domain is less constrained by human limitations.
 Combined with the speed of change, gaps between leaders and laggards in automation and AI are likely to grow exponentially (for real this time).

-We, therefore, advise sales and marketing leaders to put questions around why, how and when to tap into automation and AI high on their agenda.
+We, therefore, advise sales and marketing leaders to put questions about why, how and when to tap into automation and AI high on their agenda.
 If you haven’t started.
 When would be a good time?